-One of the first things we had to do when we entered the call tracking market was sit down as a marketing team and develop a USP.
+One of the first things we had to do when we entered the call tracking market was sit down as a marketing team and develop a unique selling point or USP.

-Every business needs to clearly understand their USP.
-It isn’t enough for the owner of an SMB, or the marketing team of an enterprise-level company to know the USP.
+Every business needs to understand clearly its USP.
+It isn’t enough for the owner of an SMB or the marketing team of an enterprise-level company to know the unique selling piont.
 Every single person in the company needs to know the USP.
 And, more importantly, they need to be conversant in it.

 So how do you develop a USP?
-Here are a few questions to ask during the process.
+Here are a few questions that helped us and are essential to ask during the process.

 Far too many companies market their products and services without ever really thinking about who they are trying to market to.